Eric Britton: Works

-Through his own consultancy, EcoPlan International, Britton undertakes projects which mainly relate to improving urban transport sustainability.
+Through his own consultancy, EcoPlan International, Britton undertook projects which mainly relate to improving urban transport sustainability.

 The Commons: Open Society Sustainability Initiative is an umbrella for related discussion groups and online resources relating to sustainable urban transport, The Commons and its related online journal World Streets aim to promote and disseminate best practice.

-Much of his work involves co-ordinating the collaborative New Mobility Agenda, which encompasses a number of possible transport solutions, including car free days, carsharing, bikesharing and shared space projects.
+Much of his work involved co-ordinating the collaborative New Mobility Agenda, which encompassed a number of possible transport solutions, including car free days, carsharing, bikesharing and shared space projects.